Trevor Benjamin

 Trevor Junior Benjamin (born 8 February 1979) is a former professional footballer and manager who played as a forward.

-He is famed for being a prime example of a journeyman footballer, having represented 29 teams in his career, and making over 350 appearances in the Football League between 1995 and 2008.
+He is an example of a journeyman footballer, having represented 29 teams in his career, and making over 350 appearances in the Football League between 1995 and 2008.
 He also holds the record for the most league clubs played for, which is 16.
 He most notably spent time in the Premier League with Leicester City, who he joined in 2000 from Cambridge United.
 He was capped by England U21 but went on to feature for Jamaica as a full international, where he earned two caps.
 Benjamin has also played as a professional in the Football League for Crystal Palace, Norwich City, West Bromwich Albion, Gillingham, Rushden & Diamonds, Brighton & Hove Albion, Northampton Town, Coventry City, Peterborough United, Watford, Swindon Town, Boston United, Walsall and Hereford United.

 At the age of 28, Benjamin dropped out of the professional game and firstly signed for Conference North side Gainsborough Trinity.
 He went on to play for Northwich Victoria, Hednesford Town, Wellingborough Town, Kidsgrove Athletic, Tamworth, Harrogate Town and Woking.
 In 2010, he briefly joined Australian semi-pro side Sunshine George Cross, but failed to make an appearance and returned the English Non-League football where he went on to feature for Bedlington Terriers, Wroxham and Morpeth Town.
 Having initially been on loan at Morpeth from Bedlington, he was later appointed player-manager of the club in November 2010 and managed the club until the end of the 2010–11 season.